DarshanSapariya/DarshanSapariya/README.md

+## Hi There, I am Darshan
+### And here are some things about me and my github

-- 👋 Hi, I’m @DarshanSapariya
+- 👋 Hi, I am currently studyingas student
-- 👀 I’m interested in ...
+- 👀 I’m interested Data Science and Data Analytics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning on my personal projects
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data scinece and Machine Learning projects
-- 📫 How to reach me ...
+- 📫 How to reach me sapariyadarshan2001@gmail.com

 <!---
 DarshanSapariya/DarshanSapariya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.